matter-labs/zksync-lite-docs/docs/userdocs/tutorials/README.md

 <br>

-5. Select the token you want to be withdrawn and the method for paying the fee.
+5. Select the token you want to be withdrawn and the method for paying the fee

 <p align="center">
   <img src="/a3.png" alt="Token select">